ankitects/anki-manual/src/editing.md

 have their own layouts specific to that language.

-European languages that use accents may have their own layout, but can often by typed on a generic "international keyboard" layout.
+European languages that use accents may have their own layout, but can often be typed on a generic "international keyboard" layout.
 These work by typing the accent, then the character you want accented - e.g. an apostrophe (') then the letter a (a) gives á.